fkfk/qtumjs-wallet/README.md

 * Each wallet instance is instantiated with a network explicitly.
 This allows simultaneous use of different networks.
 * TypeScript for type hinting.
 * Uses satoshi (1e8) as internal units
-  * Can represent up to ~90 million QTUM accurately.
+  * Can represent up to ~90 million VIPSTARCOIN accurately.
 * Uses [coinselect](https://github.com/bitcoinjs/coinselect) to select utxos.
   * Taking into account the size of a transaction, and multiplies that by fee rate per byte.
   * Uses blackjack algorithm, and fallbacks to simple accumulative.